7 Gift Ideas for Graduates Under $15!

-While this gift idea isn’t super fun, it sure is practical for your student when they go off to college campuses or will be living in an apartment where they’ll have to lug their clothes around.
-Pair it with some of our favorite laundry detergent and you’ll still spend less than $15 for both!
+While this gift idea may not seem super fun, it sure is practical for your student when they go off to college or move into an apartment where they’ll have to lug their clothes around.
+Pair it with some of our favorite laundry detergent and you’ll have a gift bundle you can be sure they’ll use!

 “I loved the wheeled hamper my mom gave me when I went off to college!
 I lived on the 3rd floor and the laundry was in the basement so it was a life-saver!” – Chelsey

 Hip Tip: If you don’t mind going over budget, you could also gift some personalized bath towels so your new college student won’t have to worry about people stealing their towels.

 3. Make this easy money lei as a unique graduation gift idea!

 DIY money Lei | The final cost is up to you!

 This cute money Lei is such a fun graduation gift idea and a really simple DIY project!
 It’s perfect for any graduating senior, because who doesn’t love getting money?!

 4. Write a note of encouragement with a Lovepop 3D card.

 If you like to keep things old school and send meaningful, handwritten cards via snail mail, Lovepop offers incredibly designed 3D graduation cards.
 While a lot of the graduation cards are on the pricier side, many of their options are blank, so depending on what your senior is into, there’s sure to be a card that will fit their personality perfectly!